 HOW TO EFFECTIVELY FERTILIZE

-Generally speaking, fertilizers come in two formats, both of which requiring different methods of application.
+Generally speaking, fertilizers come in three formats, both of which requiring different methods of application.
 Be sure to follow the instructions for effective feeding outcomes:

 TOP TIP: In the case of water-soluble or liquid fertilizers, it is good practice to water your plant first and then to water with the fertiliser-water mixture.
 This results in improved and even absorption of nutrients.